 As far as judgment on which reliance is placed by learned counsel for the petitioners i.e. K.B.
 Rajoria (supra) is concerned, requirement of the Central Public works Department (Director General of Works) Recruitment Rules, 1986, was two years regular service on feeder post for becoming eligible for promotion.
 There the Supreme Court was dealing with the interpretation of words "Regular Service" and not with the interpretation of words "Continuous Service".
-Therefore, when the said judgment is examined on the basis of

-Service" were not the subject matter of the said petition in K.B.
+Therefore, when the said judgment is examined on the basis of context in which it was delivered, then it is evident that words "Continuous Service" were not the subject matter of the said petition in K.B.
 Rajoria (supra) and, therefore, Supreme Court had no occasion to deal with interpretation of words "Continuous Service, which is the subject matter of present petition and which is the language used in the third proviso below Regulation 5(2).